eclipse-kura/kura/docs/gateway-configuration/wifi-configuration.md

     - In _Access Point_ mode, sends an empty SSID in beacons and ignores probe request frames that do not specify full SSID.
     - In _Station_ mode, does not scan for the SSID before attempting to associate.

-- **Channels table**: allows the selection of desired channel frequencies.
+- **Channels list**: allows the selection of desired channel frequencies.
 The availability of the desired frequency is subject to the Regdom set on the device.
 For a list of limitations in different countries you can consult the following page: [List of WLAN channels](https://en.wikipedia.org/wiki/List_of_WLAN_channels).
 Channels marked as No Irradiation and Radar Detection can be used only if DFS (Dynamic Frequency Selection) is supported by the Wi-Fi chip.
     - In _Access Point_ mode, only one channel may be selected.
     - In _Station_ mode, the list of available channels depends on the selected Radio Mode.
 The selected radio mode also affects the ability to select a network in the scan window (if the channel associated with the network is not enabled in the regulatory domain an error message will be shown).